 Lengthening a Dress

 Sometimes an outfit needs alterations to suit your own personal preferences.
-This is a guide about lengthening a dress
+This is a page about lengthening a dress

 So I found a really cute dress at a super great price the other day.
 The only problem is it is way too short!
 I mean way above the knee.
 Not my cup of tea, but I couldn't find another one.
 This was too cute to pass up, so I decided I would get it anyway and fix it myself.
 It was very quick, very easy, and now I get to wear my dress.